 If your certificate is in a language other than Spanish, it must be translated.
 It is advisable that the translation be done in Argentina by a public translator, which will then need to be legalized by the College of Public Translators.
 To find a translator, you may consult their webpage here.

-This certificate will be presented along with an Argentine certificate of criminal record, passport, two pictures 4x4 with whit background and $300 in the National Immigration Department.
+This certificate will be presented along with an Argentine certificate of criminal record, passport, copy of all the pages of the passport, two pictures 4x4 with white background, certificate of argentinian residence and AR$300 in the National Immigration Department.

 The Argentine certificate of criminal record is valid for 3 months from the date of issue.
 Once you have gone to Immigration and received the temporary residence permit, you may leave and enter Argentina as often as you like until it expires.